Explore the East Cape Guide | New Zealand

 If you prefer mountain bike park riding, head to Whataupoko Reserve, just five minutes from the CBD.
 This has been a popular mountain biking and walking/running area for years and recently had a major upgrade.

 Whataupoko is not huge, but it’s full of trails wriggling through mostly established forest.
 Two ascending trails and seven descending trails span different grade options.
 Again, it’s free to enjoy.
+For the children, beside the Gisborne i-site there is a great pump track and skate park.

 Inland from Gisborne, Rere Falls Trail travels the twisting, sometimes-gravel back-country roads to Matawai.
 Altogether, this is a 100km journey, termed a ‘Heartland Ride’ of The New Zealand Cycle Trail.